Spinal cord injury research: Exoskeletons

 The technology for creating powered exoskeletons, wearable machinery to assist with walking movements, is currently making significant advances.
 There are products available, such as the Ekso, which allows individuals with up to a C7 complete (or any level of incomplete) spinal injury to stand upright and make technologically assisted steps.
 The initial purpose for this technology is for functional based rehabilitation, but as the technology develops, so will its uses.

 Functional electrical stimulation (FES) uses coordinated electric shocks to muscles to cause them to contract in a walking pattern.
 While it can strengthen muscles, a significant downside for the users of FES is that their muscles tire after a short time and distance.
 One research direction combines FES with exoskeletons to minimize the downsides of both technologies, supporting the person's joints and using the muscles to reduce the power needed from the machine, and thus its weight.
 A research team at the McKelvey School of Engineering at Washington University in St. Louis, led by assistant professor of biomedical engineering Ismael Seáñez, is launching a clinical trial of electrical spinal cord stimulation for helping restore movement in movement-impaired or paralyzed patients.

 Brain–computer interface

 Recent research shows that combining brain–computer interface and functional electrical stimulation can restore voluntary control of paralyzed muscles.
 A study with monkeys showed that it is possible to directly use commands from the brain, bypassing the spinal cord and enable limited hand control and function.

+Brain-machine interface

+A 2016 study developed by the Walk Again Project with eight paraplegics demonstrated neurological recovernment with the use of therapies based upon BMI, virtual reality an the use of robots.
+One patient became able to walk with supports after a decade paralised and another became able to carry out a pregnancy.